-- Diseases Include: Bubonic plague, Typhus and Weil’s disease are among the best known.
+Diseases Include; Bubonic plague, Typhus and Weil’s disease

 What Are Mice?

-Mice are a common species of rodent, symbolised in children’s books as being cheerful creatures with pointed noses, round ears and a thin tail.
-This isn’t far from the truth as mice are agile, discreet and cute to observe.
+The mouse is a common species of rodent commonly symbolized in children’s books as being cheerful creatures with pointed noses, round ears and a thin tail.

-Another consideration focuses attention on the rate at which these rodents can reproduce.
+Another important consideration focuses attention on the rate at which these rodents are able to reproduce.

-We have many types of rodent in the UK, but as we scale down by species, we only have a small number of mouse species.
+The UK is home to many types of rodent but as we scale down by species, we only have a small number of mouse species.

-Mice are omnivores (basically eat anything), with a preference for cereal based food products.
-A varied diet is significant reason that mice can be so successful in so many different habitats.
+Mice are omnivores (they eat anything), with a strong preference for cereal-based food products.
+A varied diet is a significant reason these rodents are so successful in so many different habitats.